 This is a request to be considered for rechartering by the Executive Council at its June meeting.
-By signing this application, with branch certifies that it has met or commits to meeting the milestones required for rechartering as indicated in the checklist below.
+By signing below, I certify that the organizing committee of the rechartering branch has met or commits to meeting the milestones required for rechartering as indicated in the checklist below.
+Download this form here.